 There is of course another deeper dimension to India’s diversity as all manner of faiths exist, thrive and were even born here.
 A Nepali achieved enlightenment under an Indian tree and became the Buddha, India then exported this to Tibet just as it continues to export Hindu chic to the West.
 Sikhism maintains a proud presence and the trade-off during the colonial era was Latin Catholicism which continues to thrive in the south.
 Then of course, despite post partition tensions, the country remains a hub of Islam.

 India as a coherent, cogent, single unified nation has only really existed since the British colonised her.
-Whether this unity was borne of the application of a single, official language (English), the railways knitting her together or simply the defiant rebellion against a common oppressor is debateable.
+Whether this unity was borne of the application of a single, official language (English), the railways knitting her together, or simply the defiant rebellion against a common oppressor is debatable.

 Perhaps it is because of all of this that travelers often find India to be a bi-polaronic experience.
 They have the best of times and the worst of times with very little in the middle.

 When I first arrived in India I hated it.
 I counted the days until I could leave and even priced up flights to take me away to absolutely fucking anywhere.
-But then I fell for India and was deeply saddened when the time came to leave Dharamsala and make the border dash, although the said border dash (with its sub-standard busses, useless staff and clingy weirdos for passengers) served to remind me exactly why I had hated the country so much in the first place.
+But then I fell for India and was deeply saddened when the time came to leave Dharamsala and make the border dash.
+Although the said border dash (with its sub-standard busses, useless staff and weird passengers) served to remind me exactly why I had hated the country so much in the first place.